History of Dreamworld: 2020s

 On 24 April 2023, Escape Coaster was closed to be rethemed as Kenny's Forest Flyer.
 At the end of the following month, Soaring Swing was closed and dismantled to make way for the Big Red Boat Coaster, a new junior roller coaster themed to The Wiggles.
 On 17 July 2023, Dreamworld Dodgems was closed to be rethemed as the Deep Sea Dodgems.
 In early August, Candy Flyer closed to be rethemed to an unknown ABC Kids/Dreamworld theme, which would later be themed to Play School.
 Kenny's Forest Flyer reopened in late August 2023, the Deep Sea Dodgems reopened on 1 September, and the hang-glider attraction reopened as the Humpty-Go-Round in mid-September, with the Bananas in Pyjamas Fun Maze moving from ABC Kids World to Kenny and Belinda's Dreamland shortly after.
 ABC Kids World closed on 8 October 2023, with the Play School Wheel being in the process of relocation to Kenny and Belinda's Dreamland at that time.
 The attraction reopened there on 9 December 2023.
 The Big Red Boat Coaster opened on 23 December 2023, making the full opening of Kenny and Belinda's Dreamland.

-Rivertown later opened on 23 December 2024 with it’s star attraction being Jungle Rush, a new family roller coaster that has 12 airtime elements, dedicated show movements, the ability to operate in both a forwards and backwards direction, and immersive theming with storytelling.
+Rivertown later opened on 23 December 2024 with its star attraction being Jungle Rush, a new family roller coaster that has 12 airtime elements, dedicated show movements, the ability to operate in both a forwards and backwards direction, and immersive theming with storytelling.
 Also opening with Rivertown was Murrisippi Motors, a reimagined vintage cars, using the original vehicles from 1981, and 2 new electric wheelchair access vehicles.
-The old Billabong Restaurant was returned to Jane’s Rivertown Restaurant, and has many animatronics, immersive theming, and nods to classic attractions.
+The old Billabong Restaurant was returned to Jane's Rivertown Restaurant, and has many animatronics, immersive theming, and nods to classic attractions.
 The Motorcoaster shop has been returned to the Rivertown General store, and there are rumours of a potential retheme of the Motorcoaster itself, which has not yet been confirmed.

 On 28 January 2025, The Claw (Dreamworld) officially closed after over 20 years of operation.
 Dreamworld announced plans to replace it with King Claw, a new gyro swing ride that will stand 27 m tall—50% larger and faster than its predecessor—and become the largest of its kind in the Southern Hemisphere.
 Construction began immediately with an expected opening in late 2025.